 Picking the right AI sales assistant isn't just about finding the tool with the most features; it's about finding the one that fits your team's unique workflow and solves your most pressing challenges.
 A great AI assistant should feel like a natural extension of your team, taking over tedious tasks so your reps can focus on what they do best: selling.
 To find that perfect fit, you need a clear evaluation plan.
 Start by looking inward at your own processes, then assess how different platforms can meet your specific needs for integration, budget, and ease of use.

-Evaluate Your Current Sales Process
+Start by Auditing Your Sales Process

 Before you even start looking at demos, take a hard look at your current sales process.
 Where are the bottlenecks?
 Are your reps spending too much time logging activities in the CRM?
 Are promising leads going cold because follow-ups are inconsistent?
 Make a list of your biggest pain points and prioritize them.
 This exercise will give you a clear scorecard for evaluating potential tools.
 If your main issue is manual, repetitive work, you’ll want a platform with strong AI-powered workflows that can automate tasks directly from the inbox.
 Knowing exactly what problem you need to solve is the first step to finding the right solution.